 What is the difference between ale, beer and lager?

-These days, beer can refer to any style of ale or lager.
+These days, beer is any ale or lager.
 In the past, ale meant a brew without hops, and beer one with hops.
 Now that hops are almost universal, ale generally refers to beer produced by top fermentation.
 This is fermentation with a yeast that floats on top of the liquid, at temperatures up to 22°C – this creates a rich variety of flavours.
-After primary fermentation the ale undergoes a slow secondary fermentation in a cask.
+After primary fermentation the ale undergoes a slow secondary fermentation.
 As it matures, the beer develops its flavour and a light natural carbonation.

 Lager is produced by bottom fermentation at lower temperatures (6–14°C).
 It is then stored for several weeks or months at close to freezing, during which time the lager matures.
 Most mass-produced UK lagers are matured for very short periods, but many UK producers produce good lager-style beers